bitcoin/bitcoin/src/blsct/set_mem_proof/verifying_equations.md

 # Verifying Equations

 ## Verification Scheme
 Points on the LHS of a equation are negated and added to the points on the RHS.
-Verification is successful if the sum is the neutral element.
+Verification is successful if the sum is the additive identity.

 ## Line (18), (20) and (21)
-(18), (20) and (21) are self-contained and each adds up to the neutral element.
+(18), (20) and (21) are self-contained and each adds up to the additive identity.

 ## Line (19)